-Spring has most definitely sprung in White Rock and if the temperatures we’ve been enjoying of late are any indication, it’s time to shake off those winter cobwebs and go outside and explore.
-Despite the damaged pier, White Rock has lots to discover!
-We’ve shared our top 5 reasons to visit White Rock this spring.
+Spring has most definitely sprung in White Rock and if the sunshine we’ve been enjoying of late is any indication, it’s time to shake off those winter cobwebs and go outside and explore.
+White Rock has lots to discover and we’ve shared our top reasons to visit White Rock this spring break.

 Kids of all ages love beachcombing.
 Check out “Low Tide: What You’ll Find” for more information about the treasure you can find on the beach … from crabs and clams to a variety of colourful seashells.
 And keep your eyes peeled for colourful pieces of beach glass!
 Pack a picnic, or grab take out from your favourite Marine Drive restaurant.
 And don’t forget to make time for ice cream!

 Historical Walking Tour